sap-labs-france/ev-server/README.md

 To enable it, as admin, add the entry `ev_mongo 127.0.0.1` in `/private/etc/hosts` for MacOSX or in `C:\Windows\System32\Drivers\etc\hosts` for Windows.

 The database is then accessible using the credential `evse-admin/evse-admin-pwd`.
 The default login/password on the master tenant is super.admin@ev.com/Super.admin00.
+The default login/password on the SLF tenant is slf.admin@ev.com/Slf.admin00.

 #### ev-server
 In case of UI development or test purpose, the server has been containerized.